-Android Nougat Updates For Samsung Galaxy S7, HTC 10, HTC One A9 & Sony Xperia Z5
+Android Nougat Updates For Samsung Galaxy S7, HTC 10, HTC One A9, & Sony Xperia Z5

 — Mo Versi (@moversi) January 16, 2017

-Sony is also commencing to put the Android Nougat firmware out there for its Xperia devices a few days after cellular certification company PTCRB certified the Nougat firmware with build number 32.3.A.0.372 for Sony Xperia Z5, Z4 Tablet, and Z3 series.
+Sony started putting the Android Nougat firmware out there for its Xperia devices a few days after cellular certification company PTCRB certified the Nougat firmware with build number 32.3.A.0.372 for Sony Xperia Z5, Z4 Tablet, and Z3 series.
 According to Xperia Blog, the firmware update is currently live for certain variants of the Xperia Z5 and Xperia Z5 Premium.

-The firmware should be available via Over-The-Air process or it can also be accessed using the Xperia Companion app on PC.
-Make sure to have a strong Wi-fi connection to avoid any download and installation problems once the 1.3-GB Android Nougat firmware becomes ready for the Xperia device.
-Meanwhile, owners of other recent Xperia models, the Z5 Compact, Z3+ and Z4 Tablet, may not have to wait very long for the Nougat firmware to arrive.
+The firmware should be available via the Over-the-Air process, or it can also be accessed using the Xperia Companion app on PC.
+Make sure to have a strong Wi-Fi connection to avoid any download and installation problems once the 1.3-GB Android Nougat firmware becomes ready for the Xperia device.
+Meanwhile, owners of other recent Xperia models, the Z5 Compact, Z3+, and Z4 Tablet, may not have to wait very long for the Nougat firmware to arrive.

-[Photo by Tasos Katopodis/Getty Images for Samsung]
+[Featured Image by Tasos Katopodis/Getty Images]